 Dry fruits and nuts soften and soak really well when kept overnight.
 But if you are short of time, then soak them for 2 to 3 hours.

-Of course, you can make the cake in a stove-top pressure cooker.
-Follow the steps outlined in this recipe post to make the cake in a cooker – Pressure Cooker Cake.
+Of course!
+You can make the cake in a stove-top pressure cooker.
+Simply follow the steps outlined in this recipe post – Pressure Cooker Cake.

 To be soaked overnight

-- 2 cup whole wheat flour levelled (atta) or 240 grams whole wheat flour
+- 2 cups whole wheat flour leveled – 240 grams

 - 1 teaspoon baking soda